valvaoun/position/README.md

 ## 🔧 Dependencies

-- **MySQL-Async**: Ensure you have the MySQL-Async library installed and configured in your FiveM server.
+- **MySQL-Async**: Ensure you have the MySQL-Async library installed.
 [MySQL-Async GitHub Repository](https://github.com/brouznouf/fivem-mysql-async)
 - **FiveM**: This script is designed to run on a FiveM server.
 [FiveM Official Website](https://fivem.net/)

 ## 📦 Database Installation